 #3: Brilliant modern architecture

 And let’s not forget the nearby Marina Bay Sands.
-If you’ve watched Crazy Rich Asians—a persona you’ll have to summon to stay at this luxury hotel & casino!—you’ve probably seen this extraordinarily unique three-towered structure topped with a boat-like rooftop.
+If you’ve watched Crazy Rich Asians—a persona you’ll have to summon to stay at this luxury hotel & casino!—you’ve seen this extraordinary hotel.
+The unique three-towered structure, topped with its boat-like rooftop, is unmissable.

-Even if you’re not keen on re-mortgaging your home for a night here (hey, it is, after all, one of the absolute top places to stay in Singapore, if not in the entire world!), be sure to pop up to the hotel’s Sands Sky Park or one of the rooftop restaurants & bars for incredible views over the modern skyline.
+You can still pop up to the hotel’s Marina Bay Sands Sky Park or one of the rooftop restaurants & bars for incredible views over the modern skyline.

 #4: Innovative attractions

-It’s not a secret that Singapore’s got some tremendously cool stuff that you just won’t find anywhere else in the world.
+It’s no secret: Singapore’s got some tremendously cool attractions you won’t find anywhere else in the world.
 Case in point: Gardens by the Bay.

 The most famous attraction at the Gardens by the Bay, though, is its space-age Supertree Grove.